 The rest is the responsibility of St. Mary’s.
 There are no funds to employ anyone to maintain the Churchyard, so it is done by volunteers.

-The primary source of volunteers is Sudbury.
+For the rest of the Churchyard (North and East), the primary source of volunteers is Sudbury.
 Depending on availability and their willingness to volunteer we have between 0 and 2 in the spring and summer – at the moment we have 2.

 The area immediately to the north and east of the church has few gravestones and kerbs round the graves, making it the easiest to maintain.